betom84/go-alexa/README.md

     }
 ]
 ```
 As you can see, this file contains exactly the structure expected by Alexa´s [Discover](https://developer.amazon.com/de/docs/device-apis/alexa-discovery.html) directive.
 The fields declared within `cookie` are passed to the [DeviceFactory](#create-a-devicefactory) to create a device according the defined `capabilities`.
-That means, devices created by the factory needs to satisfy the according capability interface to work out of the box.
+That means, devices created by the factory needs to satisfy the according [capability interface](https://godoc.org/github.com/betom84/go-alexa/smarthome/common/capabilities) to work out of the box.

 ### Create a DeviceFactory

 The `DeviceFactory` used above is needed to create a device which is capable of the action intended by Alexa.
 This device will be passed to the `DirectiveProcessor` to finally perform the intended action.
 By using `smarthome.NewDefaultHandler()` to create the handler, all supported processors are automatically added.
-Therefore devices need to satisfy the appropriate interfaces, wich can be found in `github.com/betom84/go-alexa/smarthome/common/capabilities`, to work with these processors.
+Therefore devices need to satisfy the appropriate [capability interfaces](https://godoc.org/github.com/betom84/go-alexa/smarthome/common/capabilities) to work with these processors.

 ```go
 type DeviceFactory struct{}